Branko Celler

-Emeritus Professor Branko Celler FIEEE FTSE FIEAust was an academic at the University of New South Wales.
-In 2010–2011 he was Executive Dean of the College of Health and Science at the University of Western Sydney, and was then in a number of senior positions with the Australian Commonwealth Scientific and Industrial Research Organisation (CSIRO) at Epping (Sydney), NSW, from 2011 to 2014.
+Branko Celler is an Australian academic at the University of New South Wales.
+In 2010 and 2011, he was Executive Dean of the College of Health and Science at the University of Western Sydney, and was then in a number of senior positions with the Australian Commonwealth Scientific and Industrial Research Organisation (CSIRO) at Epping (Sydney), NSW, from 2011 to 2014.

 He was appointed a Fellow of the Institute of Electrical and Electronics Engineers (FIEEE) in 2014 for contributions to telehealth services for the management of chronic disease.

 He was elected a Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE) in 2012, and is a Fellow of the Institute of Engineers (Australia) (FIEAust).